GSarangdeveloper/rpgparser/README.md

 Each AI focuses on its strengths, making the process more robust.
 Reduced Burnout & Enhanced Creativity:
 Avoid getting stuck too long—regular resets help keep ideas fresh.

+Emphasizing Transformation & Modernity:

+LegacyLift AI: Suggests lifting legacy code to modern standards.
+RPG Evolve / RPG Evolve AI: Simple, clear, and implies progression.
+CodeShift RPG: Highlights the shift to new languages/architectures.
+NextArch RPG: Focuses on moving to the next architecture.
+RPG Genesis: Implies the beginning of a new era for the code.
+NovaMod RPG: (Nova = new, Mod = modernization) Highlighting Intelligence & Insight:

+RPG Insight Engine: Emphasizes the understanding and analysis capabilities.
+LegacyLens AI: Suggests providing clarity and focus on legacy code.
+CodeSage RPG: Positions the tool as a wise guide.
+IntelliMod RPG: (Intelligent Modernization)
+Focusing on Automation & Assistance (from your script name):

+RPG Modernization CoPilot: (If not too close to GitHub CoPilot, implies partnership) RPG AutoMod Assistant: (Automated Modernization Assistant) RPG Modernization Architect AI: Positions it as a high-level design assistant.
+More Unique/Branded Names:

+Project Ascend (for RPG): Suggests elevating the codebase.
+Pathfinder AI (for RPG): Implies guiding through the modernization journey.
 3. How to Best Perform Vibe Coding (Simple & Short):

 Clearly state the coding task upfront.